 - Sign up for emergency alerts issued by your city or community.

-Finally, for anyone who lives alone, hearing or not, form a support network.
+- Form a support network.
+This is important for anyone who lives alone.
 Ask two or three friends, neighbors or coworkers to be in your network so you don’t go through an emergency alone.
 Your network partners should make a plan to stay in contact during an emergency.
 They also should know your medical conditions and needs, and where to find emergency and medical supplies.